-THE FRANCHISE Neither Hume nor Smith wrote specifically about the ex-tent of the franchise.
-They probably approved of the prop-erty qualification which was commonly attached to the vote in the eighteenth century (and later).
+Neither Hume nor Smith wrote specifically about the extent of the franchise.
+They probably approved of the property qualification which was commonly attached to the vote in the eighteenth century (and later).
 The limitation is consistent with their doctrine and they nowhere opposed it, expressly or by implication.
 Among the economists James Mill was the first who explicitly formulated the details of a proper franchise.
-In his extraordinary Essay on Govern-ment (so deductive that it made Macaulay think of the propositions of geometry), Mill stated that the privilege of voting should be restricted to those persons whose private interests were identical with the interests of the community.
-He deduced that they came mainly from the middle and He deduced that they came mainly from the middle and working classes, who fortunately comprise the majority of the community.
+In his extraordinary Essay on Government (so deductive that it made Macaulay think of the propositions of geometry), Mill stated that the privilege of voting should be restricted to those persons whose private interests were identical with the interests of the community.
+He deduced that they came mainly from the middle and working classes, who fortunately comprise the majority of the community.
 Not everyone in the majority is, however, capable of making political decisions and hence of voting.
 The right to vote was to be limited to those of proven ability.
 Mill tried to prove that political ability is revealed in certain outward signs, principally of age and the possession of property, and he made them the conditions of the suffrage.
 The age qualification is placed quite high but the property qualification is made very low in order to include in the electorate more than are excluded from it.
 He dismissed the inclusion of women in the suffrage.
 His language was curt and contemptuous.
-So too was the language used fifty years later by John Stuart Mill to rudicule those who would exclude them.
+So too was the language used fifty years later by John Stuart Mill to ridicule those who would exclude them.18

 The universal franchise was viewed skeptically, though briefly, by Senior in his Outline of the Science of Political Economy.
 He later wrote of it at length in his review of Lord Brougham's Political Philosophy and elaborated a point he made earlier that not only is politics "the most difficult of all sciences" but its difficulty is scarcely recognized, with the consequence that ability is most scarce where it is most needed.
 Until the mass of the people give more evidence of understanding the point, popular government-in which the suffrage is universal and all offices elective-was not feasible, he said.
-To support his point Senior adduced the behavior of the American people of the generation preceding the Civil War.
+19 To support his point Senior adduced the behavior of the American people of the generation preceding the Civil War.

-MCulloch in writing of the relation between economic and political liberty did not see any great necessity for individuals to have political freedom along with economic freedom, although he acknowledged that free governments were more likely than absolute governments to promote economic progress.
+M'Culloch in writing of the relation between economic and political liberty did not see any great necessity for individuals to have political freedom along with economic freedom, although he acknowledged that free governments were more likely than absolute governments to promote economic progress.
+20

-3 Human Nature, History, and Government
+Human Nature, History, And Government